uwer/geom-utils/README.md

-Collection of used geometry functions and convenience classes Not very clean
+Collection of useful geometry functions and convenience classes Not very clean